Rational-Link/Chainlink-Public-Jobs-Specs/README.md

+# Chainlink Oracle Public Job Specifications
-Welcome to this educational repository.
+> Welcome to this educational repository.
 Inside you’ll find example smart contracts and Oracle job specifications that show how to connect on-chain applications to trusted off-chain data sources.

 Our mission at [Rational-Link](https://www.rational-link.com) is to provide **enterprise-grade oracle services** built around reliability, uptime, and security.
 These examples are intended to give developers the clear, practical guidance needed to integrate their Web3 applications with our Oracle services—use them as a starting point and adapt them for your production environment.